exakat/php-dictionary/dictionary.rst

    ?>

-See also `The Complete Guide to Readable Code: 11 Principles <https://fellow.app/blog/engineering/the-complete-guide-to-readable-code/>`_, `Why Code Readability is important <https://thehosk.medium.com/why-code-readability-is-important-e0c228a238a>`_
+See also `The Complete Guide to Readable Code: 11 Principles <https://fellow.app/blog/engineering/the-complete-guide-to-readable-code/>`_, `Why Code Readability is important <https://thehosk.medium.com/why-code-readability-is-important-e0c228a238a>`_, `How to write readable code? <https://suckup.de/2020/07/how-to-write-readable-code/>`_

 .. _readonly: